APIs-guru/openapi-directory/README.md

 What does APIs.guru do?
 --------------------------
-* Filter out private and non-reliable APIs.
+* Filter out private and non-reliable APIs
-* [Convert](https://github.com/lucybot/api-spec-converter) different formats into OpenAPI(fka Swagger) 2.0
+* [Convert](https://github.com/lucybot/api-spec-converter) non-OpenAPI formats into OpenAPI(fka Swagger) 2.0
 * Fix mistakes, ~80% of definitions have some
 * Add additional data, like: logo, categories, …
 * Update definitions on at least a weekly basis

 API definition acceptance criteria
 ----------------------------------
-* Public - anyone can access it as long as they follow some clearly defined steps (email owner, pay money, etc.).
+* Public - anyone can access it as long as they follow some clearly defined steps (subscribe, pay fees, etc.).
 * Persistant - API is made with long-lived goal, and not for a particular event (conference, hackathon, etc.).
 * Useful - API should provide useful functionality not only for its owner.

 Update procedure
 --------------------------
 All definitions are automatically updated from their original source.
-You can see it under `x-origin` property inside [each](https://github.com/APIs-guru/openapi-directory/search?utf8=%E2%9C%93&q=x-origin+filename%3Aswagger.yaml) of `swagger.yaml` files.
+You can see this under `x-origin` property inside [each](https://github.com/APIs-guru/openapi-directory/search?utf8=%E2%9C%93&q=x-origin+filename%3Aswagger.yaml) of `swagger.yaml` files.
 We run our update script at least weekly and manually check diffs before commit.
 If you see some APIs are not updated for more than 2 weeks please open [an issue](https://github.com/APIs-guru/openapi-directory/issues/new).